YaoYinYing/PPRCODE_Guideline/README.md

 ### _Q_: What does the prediction result mean to me?
 The result page contains a table like the following:

-> This is a demo sequence of PPR.
+> This is a demo sequence of PPR10 from *Zea maize*.

 Positions | Motif Sequences | PPR-code | RNA